 Tip – The restaurant doesn’t start serving lunch till midday so we made sure we were there just before as it got very busy last year.
 That worked in our favour this year.

-We watched the race and managed to see the whole thing this time, Henry really enjoyed it.
+We watched the race and managed to see the whole thing this time, H really enjoyed it.
 We had a little wander around after the race around the fair and headed to the Live Action Arena, we managed to catch the end of the stunt car display.
-Henry was pretty impressed with the driverless cars and the near misses.
+H was pretty impressed with the driverless cars and the near misses.

 We were about to head off in the other direction when we caught the Superbird driving past, we knew it was doing a demo somewhere but wasn’t quite sure where.
 We pretty much chased it to where we thought it was going.